bnelair/brainmaze_sigfusion/software_requirements/sw_req.md

 - **REQ-3.1 (Performance)**: The coarse alignment stage must use downsampled envelopes or efficient vectorized operations (for example, NumPy) to ensure processing feasibility for 24-hour recordings.

-- **REQ-3.2 (Memory Efficiency Configurability)**: The alignment process msut not load the entirety of Source_A (24 h) into RAM simultaneously.
-However, the user can specify otherwise, if the window set being longer than the recording.
-This si acceptable behavior for signals with 256 Hz sampling rate but the user needs to be able to select a shorter processing window for data with high sampling rates.
+- **REQ-3.2 (Memory Efficiency)**: The alignment process must not load the entirety of Source_A (24 h) into RAM simultaneously.
+It must use lazy loading or memory mapping provided by `mef_tools`.

 - **REQ-3.3 (Sampling Rate Independence)**: The system must handle inputs with differing sampling rates.
 The output stream shall correspond to the sampling rate of the requested Preferred Source or to a user-defined target rate.

+- **REQ-3.4 (Cross-platform Compatibility & Architecture Independence)**: The system shall be cross-platform and architecture-independent.
+Specifically:
+  - The software must run on major operating systems: Linux, macOS, and Windows.
+  - The implementation must support common CPU architectures (x86_64, ARM64) where Python is available.
+  - Avoid OS-specific system calls, path assumptions, or shell-dependent behavior in the core library.
+Use portable libraries (`pathlib`, `os`, cross-platform packaging) and provide platform-specific adapters only when strictly necessary.
+  - Prefer pure-Python implementations or provide pre-built binary wheels for any native extensions so users on all supported platforms can install the package without building from source.
+  - The CI pipeline shall exercise at least one runner per supported OS/architecture to validate cross-platform behavior (see `.github/workflows/pytest.yml`).

 ---